-Looking for a park home at Park Lane Meadows, Cambridgeshire?
-This exclusive, pet-friendly residential park boasts full security gates and a close-knit neighbourhood, in a great position for residents to enjoy and explore wildlife trails the area is so famous for.
+Park Lane Meadows in Cambridgeshire is an exclusive, pet-friendly residential park boasting full security gates and a close-knit neighbourhood, in a great position for residents to enjoy and explore wildlife trails the area is so famous for.
 This park operates to a high standard and offers an ideal home environment for retirees as well as the semi-retired.

 Park Lane Meadows is close to Godmanchester and Huntingdon, two popular historic towns which may present new residents with ideas and opportunities for days out and occasional explorations.
 The park is also close to a variety of local shops and amenities.
 The park is within reach of the local riverside, making it a potential investment for anyone keen to get closer to the Cambridgeshire countryside.